Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications: SOLUTION

 \subsection{Relaxed Product Automaton for Infeasible LTL}

 Let $dist: X\times X\rightarrow [0,\infty)$ define a metric function that computes the geometric Euclidean distance between two states.
-As prior work~\cite{cai2022overcoming}, we introduce a transition system for an unknown dynamic system to capture the interactions between geometric space $X$ and $Env$.
+Prior work~\cite{cai2022overcoming} introduced a transition system for an unknown dynamical system to capture the interactions between geometric space $X$ and $Env$.

 \begin{defn} A generalized weighted transition system (G-WTS) of $Env$ is a tuple $\mathcal{T}=(X, x_{0}, \rightarrow_{\mathcal{T}}, \AP, L_{X}, C_{\mathcal{T}})$, where $X$ is the configuration space of $Env$, $x_{0}$ is the initial state of the robot; $\rightarrow_{\mathcal{T}}\subseteq X\times X$ is the geometric transition relation s.t. $x\rightarrow_{\mathcal{T}}x'$ if $dist(x, x')\leq\eta$ and the straight line $\sigma$ connecting $x$ to $x_{new}$ is collision-free; $\AP$ is the set of atomic propositions that label regions; $L_X: X\rightarrow 2^\AP$ is the labeling function that returns an atomic proposition satisfied at location $x$; and $C_{\mathcal{T}}: (\rightarrow_{\mathcal{T}})\rightarrow\mathbb{R}^{+}$ is the geometric Euclidean distance, i.e.; $C_{\mathcal{T}}(x,x')=dist(x,x'),\forall (x,x')\in\rightarrow_{\mathcal{T}}$. \end{defn}